Zabooby/mpv-config/README.md

 ## Installation (on Windows)

-(Not tested on Linux and macOS but once mpv is installed, copying the contents of my `portable_config` into the [relevant](https://mpv.io/manual/master/#files) folders should be sufficient.)
+(Not tested on Linux and macOS but once mpv is installed, copying the contents of my `portable_config` into the [relevant](https://mpv.io/manual/master/#files) folders should be sufficient.
+Some settings in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf) may need to be changed due to compatibility issues.
+Check console for any errors.)

-* Download the latest 64bit (or 64bit-v3 for newer CPUs) mpv Windows build by shinchiro [here](https://mpv.io/installation/) or directly from [here](https://sourceforge.net/projects/mpv-player-windows/files/) and extract its contents into a folder of your choice (mine is called mpv).
+* Download the latest 64bit (or 64bit-v3 for newer CPUs) mpv Windows build by shinchiro [here](https://mpv.io/installation/) or directly from [here](https://sourceforge.net/projects/mpv-player-windows/files) and extract its contents into a folder of your choice (mine is called mpv).
 This is now your mpv folder and can be placed wherever you want.
 * Run `mpv-install.bat`, which is located in the `installer` folder (see File Structure section), with administrator privileges by right-clicking and selecting run as administrator, after it's done, you'll get a prompt to open Control Panel and set mpv as the default player.
 * Download and extract the `portable_config` folder from this repo to the mpv folder you just made.
 * Add file paths, to 2 files in the [script-opts](https://github.com/Zabooby/mpv-config/tree/main/portable_config/script-opts) folder (detailed in the File Structure section), to match your preferences.
 * **Adjust relevant settings in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf) to fit your system, use the [manual](https://mpv.io/manual/master/) to find out what different options do or open an issue if you need any help.**
+* For mpv updates, right click updater.bat and run as administrator, then follow the instructions.
+There will be an option to install yt-dlp to be able to stream YouTube videos and any other websites supported by [yt-dlp,](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) if you want.
+Once the initial run of updater.bat has completed a settings.xml file will be generated to save your preferences.
 * You're all set up.
 Go watch some videos!

 After following the steps above, your mpv folder should have the following structure: